 The Right-to-Know Law defines "judicial agency" as "a court of the Commonwealth or any other entity or office of the unified judicial system."
 Judicial agencies are required to provide access to financial records in accordance with the Unified Judicial System's Rule 509 and access to other records in accordance with the Unified Judicial System's Public Records Access rules and policies.

-Decisions authored by the Supreme Court, the Commonwealth Court, and of the Office of Open Records have identified the following as "judicial agencies" under the RTKL:
+Decisions authored by the Supreme Court, the Commonwealth Court, and the Office of Open Records have identified the following as "judicial agencies" under the RTKL:

 - Courts / Unified Judicial System, including court administrative staff